Ocean View School District: 2016 Facilities Master Plan

-Ocean View School District created a digital 2016 Facilities Master Plan website to provide information on the long-term planning for each of the seventeen schools in the District.
+Ocean View School District created a digital 2016 Facilities Master Plan website to provide information on the long-term planning for each of the seventeen schools in the district.
 As of 2015-2016, the total enrollment in the District was 8,725, with a median household income of $79,652.
-The District's demographic breakdown at the time of the 2016 Facilities Master Plan was: 39.3% White, 38.3% Hispanic or Latino, 14.2% Asian, 4.9% Mixed, 1.3% Filipino, 1.1% Black or African American, 0.4% Pacific Islander, 0.3% American Indian or Alaskan Native, with 0.1% None Reported.
+The district's demographic breakdown at the time of the 2016 Facilities Master Plan was: 39.3% White, 38.3% Hispanic or Latino, 14.2% Asian, 4.9% Mixed, 1.3% Filipino, 1.1% Black or African American, 0.4% Pacific Islander, 0.3% American Indian or Alaskan Native, with 0.1% None Reported.

 As follow up to the 2016 Facilities Master Plan, Ocean View School District placed a $169-million funding mechanism, Measure R, on the November 8, 2016 ballot.
 The stated purpose of Measure R is to complete projects that include student safety and campus security systems (security fencing, security cameras, emergency communications systems, smoke detectors, fire alarms, and sprinklers); repair or replace deteriorating roofs, plumbing, heating, ventilation, and electrical systems; provide equipment and technology to support science, reading, music, arts, and math programs; improve access to school facilities for students with disabilities; and ensure playground equipment and play areas meet present-day health and safety standards.

 Finances

-The District was in financial difficulty in early 2015 because of costs incurred with asbestos remediation in district schools.
-The District's deputy superintendent reported in late 2015 that the finances subsequently recovered as a result of the negotiation of funding measures and that the District would not be required to sell assets.
-The District receives nearly $2 million per year in total revenue from property it owns and now leases to Lowe's and Wal-Mart.
+The district was in financial difficulty in early 2015 because of costs incurred with asbestos remediation in district schools.
+The district's deputy superintendent reported in late 2015 that the finances subsequently recovered as a result of the negotiation of funding measures and that the district would not be required to sell assets.
+The district receives nearly $2.3 million per year in total revenue from property it owns and now leases to Lowe's and Wal-Mart and other sites.

-Board of Trustees
+Board of trustees

 The Ocean View School District is governed by a five-member Board of Trustees.